 #3 Write your online business plan

-Once you’ve settled on your idea, it’s time to create a comprehensive business plan.
-This will involve a concise summary of your idea, mission, and goals, and developing a solid marketing and sales strategy.
+Once you’ve settled on your idea, it’s time to create a simple business plan.
+This should include a brief summary of your idea, mission, and goals, along with a clear marketing and sales strategy.

 The Prince’s Trust offers a comprehensive Business Plan Pack full of templates and essentials.
 The British Business Bank is also chock-full of excellent resources for start-ups.